-Request forms should be clearly labelled "snapshot" by ticking the appropriate box.
+Request forms should be clearly labelled as "snapshot" by ticking the appropriate box.

-In some instances isolates might have been cultured to meet the general criteria given in the national CDI surveillance protocol.3 If this is the case, please tick the appropriate boxes for the routine submission and for the snapshot submission.
+In some instances, isolates might have been cultured to meet the outbreak/severe case criteria given in the national CDI surveillance protocol3.
+If this is the case, please tick the appropriate boxes for the clinical submission and for the snapshot submission.

-Should there be no CDI cases during the collection period, or there are fewer cases than are required by the quota, please inform HPS and the SSSCDRL.
-Arrangements will be made to try to collect the necessary isolates out-with the designated collection period.
+Should there be no CDI cases during the collection period, or there are fewer cases than are required by the quota, please inform ARHAI and EBIS.
+Arrangements will be made to try to collect the necessary isolates outwith the designated collection period.